Growing Flowers to Attract Beneficial Insects

 As a gardener and amateur entomologist, I am fascinated by insects.
 It's nearly ten years since I first wrote about encouraging beneficial bugs for Mother Earth News, and since then I have added many plants to my garden because they are so attractive to beneficial insects.
 I know this approach reduces problems with bad bugs.
 For the last two seasons, I have encountered no insect pest problems that could not be controlled with hand picking.

-Over a dozen new plants were recently added to the GrowVeg plant palette, including many chosen because of their value as insectary plants.
+Over a dozen new plants were recently added to the Garden Planner plant palette, including many chosen because of their value as insectary plants.
 For example, the dainty little flower known as sweet alyssum attracts hoverflies (also known as syrphid flies) in search of nectar.
 In turn, hoverfly larvae scour leaf undersides, eating aphids and mites before you ever see them.
 In similar fashion, phacelia attracts a wide range of beneficial insects including bees, wasps and hoverflies.
 The nectar produced by cornflowers is extra sweet, which is quickly discovered by little beneficial bugs.

 Attracting Beneficial Insects with Flowers